 Take a hike.
 Or a walk.
 I know… this might seem like the very last thing you want to do when the wind chill is below zero and your face instantly freezes when you step out your door.
 But seriously, winter walks are some of the prettiest walks you can take!
 (In fact, they are only second to Sunset Beach Walks in my opinion!)
 So bundle up, grab your camera, and get moving!
 Because you’ll get beautiful views like this…

 Check out the Ice… ice baby.
 In Michigan, we literally surrounded by water and our shorelines get covered in icy beauty every year.
 Sometimes, we’re even lucky enough to experience Ice Caves!
 Outside of Michigan, there is ice on display of all sorts too!
 From ice caves to ice festivals, frozen piers to giant skating rinks, there is a little bit of ice out there for everyone.

 Hit the slopes.
 Is there anything more “winter” than scraping on a snowboard (or skis) and throwing yourself down a mountain?
-Plus it’s like the one thing you can do around other people that is considered safe right now.

 OR Do something outside.
 Sledding, snow shoeing, ice skating, snowman building, snowmobiling.
 The possibilities are endless.
 Again, just remember to follow those social distancing guidelines!

 Take a weekend getaway.
 Plan a weekend where you can get away from it all.
 Nothing says relaxation like hot tubs, fireplaces and snow falling outside your window.
 Ugh just the thought of a cozy getaway relaxes me!